-USING THE 275, 375 OR 475 HART[®] COMMUNICATOR
+USING THE 275, 375 OR 475 HART® COMMUNICATOR

 The HART Communicator leads should be connected in parallel with the analog Demand signal wiring.
-This allows the communicator to simultaneously communicate over the analog input wires.
-This does not disturb the analog Demand signal, or disrupt the DCM-3 functions.
+This allows the communicator to simultaneously communicate over the analog input wires and does not disturb the analog Demand signal, or disrupt the DCM-3 functions.
 However, any program changes to the DCM-3 will momentarily suspend the operation of the board (maintains last state) while the change is implemented.
 Typically, this is only for a second or two.

-With the communicator connected in parallel anywhere across the analog Demand wires (see illustration below), it is ready to communicate.
-Turn on the communicator and wait for communications to be established.
-When communications are established, the "Online" display will appear.
+When the communicator is connected in parallel across the analog Demand wires (see illustration below), turn on the communicator.
+Once communications are established, the "Online" display will appear.
 If the actuator is multidropped with other devices on a HART network, the first display screen will list all devices and require a selection before the "Online" display is shown.
 Follow the HART DD menu on the previous page to navigate.

-NOTE: If the communicator is unable to communicate with the DCM-3, it displays the message, "No Device Found".
-If this occurs, check to make sure the leads are securely connected to the Demand wiring and retry.
+NOTE: If the communicator is unable to communicate, it displays the message, "No Device Found".
+Check to make sure the leads are securely connected to the Demand wiring and retry.
 If communications still do not occur, the communicator polling setup may be improperly set.
 Check the "utility" menu and make sure communications polling is set to "always poll".